 - They are unstable, prone to change unexpectedly (whether we like that or not), and will invariably disappear one day. - Everything in this world has that anicca nature.
 That is an inherent characteristic of nature.
-No one can change that. - However, once we understand that, we can stop attaching to them, craving for them.
-Then the suffering will stop.
+No one can change that.

 Thus, we need to realize that the cause of suffering is anicca nature.
 It is not just impermanence.